GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/perl/index.md

 #### RS Protect

 `UmaRsProtect` module is used for protecting resources by the Resource Server.
 The Resource Server is needed to construct the command which will protect the resource.
 The command will contain an API path, HTTP methods (POST,GET and PUT) and scopes.
 Scopes can be mapped with authorization policy (uma_rpt_policies).
 If no authorization policy is mapped, uma_rs_check_access method will always return access as granted.
-To know more about uma_rpt_policies you can check this [document](https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).
+To know more about uma_rpt_policies you can reference this [document](https://gluu.org/docs/oxd/3.1.1/api/#uma-2-client-apis).

 **Required parameters:**